amsaren/course_materials/Biocontainers_2023/Slides/1-3_Introduction_to_containers.md

 - The open source project formerly called Singularity is now called Apptainer (since March 2022)
 - Sylabs continues to develop commercially oriented products such as Singularity (formerly SingularityCE) and SingularityPro
 - Apptainer 1.0 was forked from Singularity 3.9.5 with some [changes](https://github.com/apptainer/apptainer/releases/tag/v1.0.0)
-- Singularity and Apptainer are currently very similar, but they are now developed independently and will continue to diverge
+- Singularity and Apptainer are currently very similar, but they are now developed independently and will probably continue to diverge

 # Apptainer/Singularity differences
 - All SINGULARITY_ and SINGULARITYENV_ variables work for now, but you will get a warning
   - There are currently corresponding APPTAINER_ and APPTAINERENV_ variables, but the naming may change in the future
+  - If both SINGULARITY_/SINGULARITYENV_ and APPTAINER_/APPTAINERENV_ are defined for a given variable, APPTAINER values will be used.
 - On CSC machines commands `singularity` and `singularity_wrapper` are symlinked to `apptainer` and `apptainer_wrapper` respectively

-TLDR: Most older singularity instructions work currently as-is, but this will probably change as time goes on
+TLDR: Most older singularity instructions work currently as-is, but this will probably change as time goes on.

 # Containers vs. virtual machines (1/2)